Sir Francis Burt Memorial Concert

 Joseph explains why this is the most challenging of the four pieces he has chosen to play:

-“The Reubke Sonata is regarded as some of the most technically difficult writing for the organ.
-Frankly, the Reubke is akin to playing ‘Teddy Bear’s Picnic’ at half speed compared to some of the organ music of Alkan!
-His Impromptu is actually written for two players at one keyboard or for piano duet using two players.
-This highlights the sheer technical demands placed on one player.”
+Bach’s Passacaglia, Widor’s 5th Symphony, and particularly Reubke’s Sonata on the 94th Psalm, are regarded as some of the most technically difficult writing for the organ, but frankly, they are akin to playing ‘Teddy Bear’s Picnic’ at half speed compared to some of the organ music of Alkan!

 Passacaglia in C Minor BWV 582, JS Bach